Optimal Scheduling for Interference Mitigation by Range Information: Introduction

+In the work proposed in \cite{Nico-Broadcast}, an adaptive push system for information dissemination is designed.
+Here the broadcast schedule is created at the server for a network with varying client node demands using learning automata (LA).
+Similar scheduled communication on a broadcast channel for dedicated traffic flow is discussed in \cite{klen-sched,Klen-becaon}.
+In contrast to these papers, we are interested in all-to-all communication with fair access\footnote{Fair access here indicates that within one report cycle, $\TR$ all the nodes in the network will get one access to the shared common channel for transmitting one packet.} to all the nodes in the network to the broadcast channel as discussed in Section \ref{sec:intro}.

-In a regular time division channel, the shared common channel is slotted in time and each one of the $N$ nodes of the sensor network will have access to a time slot which is a uniform fraction of the report cycle, $\TR$.
+There also exists standard time division multiple access (TDMA) schemes such as slotted floor acquisition multiple access (FAMA) where regulated transmissions for all the nodes can be accomplished \cite{Slotted-FAMA}.
+However, in a regular time division channel, the shared common channel is slotted in time and each one of the $N$ nodes of the sensor network will have access to a time slot which is a uniform fraction of the report cycle, $\TR$.
 As shown in Section \ref{sec:sys-model}, as the radius of the sensor network topology and the number of nodes in it increase, the throughput per sensor and the update rate decrease.
 By exploiting the range information, orthogonality can still be maintained for overlapping time slots which leads to higher capacity.
 For ideal positioning of nodes, the throughput can be increased by $N$ times, leading to a significant performance gain.
 Even when the positions of nodes are randomly distributed, the performance boost can be substantial in practice.
-For the realistic examples studied in this paper, the throughput is increased by an order of magnitude compared with a regular scheme.
-The main purpose of this paper is to introduce, synthesize and analyze a communication scheme using range information in sensor networks.
-We propose a method to generate an optimal time schedule, where each node in the sensor network can access the common channel.
-Each node will transmit information packets in its time schedule using the physical layer communication signal.
+For the realistic examples studied in this paper, the throughput is increased by an order of magnitude ($10$ times for $100$ node configurations with outliers as discussed in Section \ref{sec:SS}) compared with a regular scheme.

+The main contributions of this paper are as summarized below. \begin{itemize} \item We introduce three novel methods, which exploit the range information for efficient communication for the broadcast problem discussed. \item We analyze these methods in terms of computational complexity \item We discuss the performance analysis of these methods for different topologies and contrast them with standard multiple access protocols such as code division multiple access (CDMA). \item We discuss the sensitivity of these protocols to the non-idealities such as range and synchronization errors. \end{itemize}

+We will demonstrate the methods using a simple $3$ node network shown in Fig. \ref{fig:p2p}.
+This will aid us in explaining the algorithms clearly.
+Subsequently, we will demonstrate the performance of the proposed methods in different network topologies of varied sizes.
+We use the report cycle, $\TR$, as a metric to assess performance, with the objective to minimize this parameter.